x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/manage-mailbox-moves.md

 - Exchange Mailbox Replication Proxy

 The procedures in this topic will help you with on-premises mailbox moves.
-You can use theExchange Management Shell and the Exchange admin center (EAC) to move mailboxes in your on-premises organization.
+You can use the Exchange Management Shell and the Exchange admin center (EAC) to move mailboxes in your on-premises organization.

 For more information about the Mailbox replication service and proxy, see [Learn more about MRS Proxy](https://technet.microsoft.com/library/jj156451.aspx).
-For more information about mailbox moves, see [Mailbox moves in Exchange 2016](../../recipients/mailbox-moves.md).
+For more information about mailbox moves, see [Mailbox moves in Exchange Server](../../recipients/mailbox-moves.md).

 ## What do you need to know before you begin?

 - Estimated time to complete each procedure: 20 minutes

-- For more information about accessing and using the EAC, see [Exchange admin center in Exchange 2016](../../architecture/client-access/exchange-admin-center.md).
+- For more information about accessing and using the EAC, see [Exchange admin center in Exchange Server](../../architecture/client-access/exchange-admin-center.md).
 To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see **Open the Exchange Management Shell**.

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Mailbox Move and Migration Permissions " entry in [Recipients Permissions](../../permissions/feature-permissions/recipient-permissions.md).